trullock/launch-pad/README.md

 ### Physical Saftey Interlock

 A physical Saftey Interlock (key switch) at the Pad must be engaged before the system can leave the Disarmed state.
-Disengaging the Saftey Interlock will cause the system to instantly disarm itself into the Disarmed state.
+Disengaging the Saftey Interlock causes the system to instantly disarm itself into the Disarmed state.

 When the Saftey Interlock is engaged:

-* a physical indicator light at the pad will be illuminated (Engaged)
+* a physical indicator light at the pad is illuminated (Engaged)
-* a virtual indicator will show on the Remote
+* a virtual indicator is shown on the Remote
-* the Remote will be allowed to issue an Arm command
+* the Remote is allowed to issue an Arm command

 The two indications of Saftey Interlock Engagement (indicator light at the Pad and Remote indicator) are driven by separate electronics.
 The Engaged indicator at the Pad is driven directly from electrical components and does not rely on software.
 The Remote indicator is detected by software.

+Prior to engaging the Saftey Interlock, it is conceivable but IEC 61508 Remote that the firing relay is erroneously in a closed state.
+This is warned pre-engagement by an electronically controlled indicator light at the Pad, a software controlled warning siren at the Pad and a software controlled indicator on the Remote.
+See `Firing and Continuity Testing` below for further information.

 ### Armed and Continuity-Test-Passed States